 The Ice Cubed and Icewalk in the Afternoon are our most popular glacier adventures.
 Both provide plenty of time to absorb the beauty and complexity of the snowfield, but do not require a full day commitment.
 They offer three hours of hiking on the lower two kilometers of the Athabasca Glacier, with short stops along the trail to learn more about active glaciation and to understand the features that you are seeing.
 There are constant views of the Canadian Rockies, along with glacially carved landscapes such as moraines, millwells, and crevasses.

-We start off from the meeting area (the lower parking lot nearest the glacier) with a short but steep trail that takes us to the edge of the glacier, called the terminus, or toe.
+The hikes begin from the staging area (the lower parking lot nearest the glacier) with a short but steep trail that takes us to the edge of the glacier, called the terminus, or toe.
 The glacier itself is at a lower angle, and in some areas the surface is fairly even and smooth, while in others it’s like walking across a series of frozen waves.
 Occasionally we jump across gently flowing streams of frigid water.
 At other times we come to much larger rivers that are too wide and dangerous to cross as they cut a beautiful green channel of water down the glacier.
 There are places where these rivers drop into bottomless holes (millwells or moulins), resulting in waterfalls that disappear into the depths of the ice.

+Our guides are an international team of professionals who have a wealth of practical experience and training in safe mountain travel.
 Our lead guide, Peter Lemieux, has been travelling the glacier daily during the summer months since 1980.
-Our guides are an international team of professionals who have a wealth of practical experience and training in safe mountain travel.
-All are members of the Association of Canadian Mountain Guides or its equivalent.
+All our guides are members of the Association of Canadian Mountain Guides or its equivalent.
 Completing these courses means that the Icewalk tour guides are well qualified in glacier travel, crevasse rescue, the effects of changing weather conditions, and all other aspects of mountain and snowfield travel.

-Most of our guides combine Glacier Icewalks in the summer with heli ski guiding or ski tour guiding in the winter months.
+Most of our staff combine Glacier Icewalks in the summer with heli-ski guiding or ski tour guiding in the winter months.
 This year round work in the mountains results in a very thorough knowledge of how glaciers form, grow/shrink, and move, as well as making them experts on the mountain environment in general.

 They are trained in advanced First Aid, and carry two-way radios in case of any emergency.